Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group: Summary

-These geometries describe Riemann-Cartan geometries sourced by null radiation or are vacuum solutions without cosmological constant.
+The geometries in the first row describe Riemann-Cartan geometries sourced by null radiation or are vacuum solutions without cosmological constant.
 We note that these geometries correspond to the $G_7$ pp-wave solutions \cite[Chapter 12, section 6]{kramer} when $C_1 =C_2 = C_3 = 0$; i.e., when the torsion tensor vanishes.
+The geometries in the second row describe Minkowski spacetime with constant axial torsion.